Abdul250-dev/alx-project-0x03-setup/alx-project-0x03/README.md

 # 1. Importing Google fonts

 Objectives: By default your project will include some tailwindcss configurations.
 We can import a google font to be included in the global space of our tailwindcss.
 We will see how to do this in our global.css file.

+# 2. Setting up our landing page with Imperative routing

+Objectives: Our App will have 3 additional mini apps.
+This can be accessible through imperative routing.
+Which means we need to use the Link component explicitly but by using useRouter Hook from next/router.

+We will modify our index.tsx file to achieve this functionality